 Sample the city’s best street food on a guided tour!
 Let a local guide lead the way to the best spots for savory food and sweet treats!
 Find out more!

-Make a Lecce Meal
+Make Your Own Lecce Meal (with local help!)

 Under the guidance of two sommeliers, create an amazing traditional Lecce 4-course meal.
 Complete the experience by indulging in your feast with perfectly paired wine.
 Get the details!